Frank Molnar

 Frank Molnar (1936-2020) was a Hungarian-born Canadian artist.
 Fleeing to the United States as a result of the Hungarian Revolution of 1956, he studied at the Pennsylvania Academy of Fine Arts before moving to Vancouver, Canada in 1962.
-An oil painter and watercolourist, he was one of the first instructors at Capilano College's art and design college, where one of his students was Charles van Sandwyk.
+An oil painter and watercolourist, he was one of the first instructors at Capilano College's art and design college, where his students included Charles van Sandwyk.